stratus-ss/k8s-tools/etcdBackup/README.md

   -nfs-volume-name string
         NFS Path to save backups to (default "etcd-nfs-backup-vol") -taint string
-        Specify a taint to ignore (default "node-role.kubernetes.io/master") -use-dynamic-storage
+        Specify a taint to ignore so the pod can run on the control plane (default "node-role.kubernetes.io/master") -use-dynamic-storage
         Create a PVC for dynamic storage
   -use-nfs